WiedenKennedyNYC/Internal-SAG/README.md

 Again, need to test this.
 I've seen the output file running nicely in Chrome 38, Firefox 21, Safari 8, and Safari on iOS8, but beyond this - I haven't looked as yet - but would expect to be similar to:http://caniuse.com/#feat=svg

-IE doesn't support SMIL - so you would likely need to use a polyfill for SMIL (such as http://leunen.me/fakesmile/), or be happy with the image being a static representation on the last frame.
+##### IE Support
+IE doesn't support SMIL - so the builder includes a IE polyfill for SMIL (the script for this can be found in /libs/smil.user.js - and is from: http://leunen.me/fakesmile/).
+The path to this when generating your SVGs should be relative to the SVG itself.
+It's location can be changed using the -m option, and passing in a path - or IE support can be dropped with `-m false` which then simply displays the static final frame in IE.

+If supporting animation in IE - in addition to including the polyfill in the SVG itself - a client library will be required in your page (client/src/sag.ieshim.js).
+An example which has IE support can be found at: http://experiments.wkcreativetech.com/sag/iesupport.html

 ===